The Irish Terrier temperament earned this breed the nickname “Daredevil.”

 Reputable breeders who have Irish Terriers for sale are likely to be forthcoming about their dogs’ health conditions.

-Note that you may buy an Irish Terrier from a breeder that later succumb to one of the other diseases that affect the breed.
+Though, of course, you may buy a puppy from a breeder who will later succumb to one of the other diseases that affect the breed.
 No one can predict the future.

 A Final Word about the Irish Terrier